An Ayurvedic Approach to Constipation Relief

 Pineapple juice and prune juice are particularly effective at moving excess vata in the colon.
 It is also fine to warm or dilute fruit juices with water.

 Take Milk with Ghee, or Soaked Flax Seeds

-Before bed, try drinking either a cup of boiled milk with 1-2 teaspoons of ghee, or boil 1 tablespoon of flaxseeds in about a cup of water for 2-3 minutes, cool and drink the tea and the seeds.2 Allow at least one hour (preferably 2-3) between your last meal of the day and this bedtime drink.
+Before bed, try drinking either a cup of boiled milk with 1–2 teaspoons of ghee, or boil 1 tablespoon of flaxseeds in about a cup of water for 2–3 minutes.
+Cool and drink the tea and the seeds.
+2 Allow at least one hour (preferably 2–3) between your last meal of the day and this bedtime drink.

 Take Vata Pacifying Herbs

-Triphala, a traditional Ayurvedic formula comprised of three fruits, is balancing for all three doshas and has a particular affinity for the colon – making it very supportive of healthy elimination.
-About half an hour before bed, either take 2 Triphala tablets with a glass of warm water, or if you prefer a powder, steep ½-1 teaspoon Triphala powder in a cup of freshly boiled water for 10 minutes.
+Triphala, a traditional Ayurvedic formula comprised of three fruits, is balancing for all three doshas and has a particular affinity for the colon—making it very supportive of healthy elimination.
+About half an hour before bed, either take 2 Triphala tablets with a glass of warm water, or if you prefer a powder, steep 1/2–1 teaspoon Triphala powder in a cup of freshly boiled water for 10 minutes.
 Cool and drink.

 Psyllium husk is a natural source of both soluble and insoluble fiber and serves as an effective demulcent and bulking agent in the colon, supporting healthy and regular stools.3 The husks can be soaked in either warm water or warm milk and should be accompanied by adequate hydration.
 Before you add this herb to your routine, you will also want to check with either an Ayurvedic practitioner or your primary health care provider, as there are additional considerations that should be taken into account.
-For a more complete introduction to this herb, click on the link above.

 Beyond the Basics